johanvx/typst-undergradmath/undergradmath.typ

 / Remark: Using `diameter` for `\varnothing` may cause some confusion.
 However, #LaTeX also uses $diameter$ (`\u{2300}`) instead of $\u{2205}$ (`\u{2205}`), see #link("https://mirrors.sustech.edu.cn/CTAN/fonts/newcomputermodern/doc/newcm-doc.pdf")[newcm $section$13.3].
   Another solution is to use `text(font: "Fira Sans", nothing)`, but the resultant glyph $text(font: "Fira Sans", nothing)$ is subtly different from the widely used one.
-  Ultimately, The choice is always *your decision*.
+  Ultimately, the choice is always *your decision*.

 = Decorations
 #align(center, table(